 To measure the distances traveled annually by a typical household, the H+T Affordability Index identifies the average annual vehicle miles traveled.
 This measure includes commute travel as well as all other daily auto trips, and is closely connected with transportation costs.
-In the micropolitan regions of Grand Traverse and Wexford Counties, the average household travels over 25,000 miles per year, with lower mileage numbers in and around the cities of Traverse City and Cadillac, and higher mileage in block groups in rural areas.
-Longer commutes and vehicle miles traveled contribute to added wear and tear on vehicles, along with higher rates of gasoline consumption, thereby translating directly into higher transportation costs.
+The typical Benzie County household drives about 26,000 miles per year.
+Households in and around the City of Frankfort and around Elberta, Beulah, Benzonia, and Honor are reported to have the lowest travel distances in Benzie County (see Map 1).

 Some of this mileage is directly correlated to employment opportunities.
-The H+T Affordability Index measures employment density, which
+The H+T Affordability Index measures employment density, which refers to the number of jobs available per square mile in a given area.
+Areas with high job densities typically have lower transportation costs, as residents have shorter distances to travel to find opportunities to work.